01 — What It Is

 A privacy policy that is longer than three scrolls, filled with legalese, and lacking a plain-language summary is itself informative.
 It is designed to comply technically while making comprehension as difficult as possible.
 This is a design choice, not a legal necessity.

-SpendTrak's approach to the privacy trade-off is built on a principle that resolves the paradox in one direction: the behavioral fingerprint we analyze exists to help you, not to profile you for advertisers or sell to financial institutions.
-This is a design commitment that constrains what the product can do commercially — and that is intentional.
+SpendTrak is an AI personal finance app built on one principle: the behavioral fingerprint we analyze exists to help you, not to profile you for advertisers or sell to financial institutions.
+Instead of asking where your money should go, it shows you where it actually went and why — using the same behavioral signals behind how AI personalizes financial advice.
+This is a design commitment that constrains what the product can do commercially, and that is intentional.

 SpendTrak operates on a minimal data collection principle: we collect what is necessary for behavioral pattern analysis, explain explicitly what each data type is used for, and do not collect what serves no stated function in the product.
 If you can use the app without geo-location access, we do not request it.
 If category-level data is sufficient for a particular behavioral signal, we do not require individual merchant names for that function.